pbstojkov/wizz-scraper/README.md

 +takes a screenshot of the website and stores it in images/
 +takes an 'html snapshot' and stores it in htmls/
 +parses the html and saves the prices of certain flights in a csv file in results/
 +gets input from .in files in SettingFiles/
-+sends notifications using Pushetta if a price has changed.
++sends notifications using Pushetta if a price has changed
++draws graphs of the results

 This is done twice a day at pseudo random times.
 The randomness is introduced in delayedActivation.sh.
 The frequency of execution depends on what you put in cron.
 The example I give is for twice a day.